 Nox creates virtual environments from scratch on each invocation.
 You can speed things up by passing the -reuse-existing-virtualenvs option, or the equivalent short option -r.
-For example, the following may be more practical during development (this will only run tests and type checks, on the current Python release):
+For example, the following may be more practical during development (this will only run unit tests on the current Python release):

 '''

-$ nox -p 3.9 -rs tests mypy
+$ nox -rs tests-3.8

 '''